syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ### Exporting stacked headers

-Export the stacked headers to excel by setting the `CanExportStackedHeaders` property to `true`.
+Export the stacked headers to excel by setting the `CanExportStackedHeaders` property to `true.`

 {% tabs %}
 {% highlight c# %}